-In general, the region examined in this EIS includes the area potentially affected by implementation of the LTEMP (including normal management and experimental operations of Glen Canyon Dam and non-flow actions).
+In general, the region examined in this DEIS includes the area potentially affected by implementation of the LTEMP (normal and experimental operations of Glen Canyon Dam and non-flow actions).
 This area includes Lake Powell, Glen Canyon Dam, and the river downstream to Lake Mead.
 More specifically, the scope primarily encompasses the Colorado River Ecosystem, which includes the Colorado River mainstream corridor and interacting resources in associated riparian and terrace zones, located primarily from the forebay of Glen Canyon Dam to the western boundary of GCNP.
 It includes the area where dam operations impact physical, biological, recreational, cultural, and other resources.
-Portions of GCNRA, GCNP, and LMNRA outside the Colorado River Ecosystem were also included in the affected region for certain resources due to the potential effects of LTEMP operations.
-In addition, for resources such as socioeconomics, air quality, and hydropower, the affected region was larger and included areas potentially affected by indirect impacts of the LTEMP.
+Portions of GCNRA, GCNP, and LMNRA are included within this area.
+For certain resources, such as socioeconomics, air quality, and hydropower, the affected region was larger and included areas potentially affected by indirect impacts of the LTEMP.
 The potentially affected regions for these resources are specifically identified in Chapters 3 and 4.
 Figure 1-1 portrays the project area in context with the geographic regions of northern Arizona, southwestern Utah, and southern Nevada.